marionoro/other-code/README.md

 incarceration_homicide.py = Some seaborn charts that I created in my spare time

-mathcamp_hw1.m = Some (incomplete) MATLAB code that I wrote for the voluntary homework during my master's program's math camp
+mathcamp_hw1.m = Some (incomplete) MATLAB code that I wrote for the homework during my master's program's math camp